Set up your import files

 Record: an individual instance of an object (e.g., “Tom Smith” is a contact record).
 In a single object import file, each row of your file represents one object record.
 If you're importing multiple objects in one file, each row will represent records that are associated with each other.

 - Activity: an engagement that can be associated with records, such as an email sent to a contact, or a note logged on a ticket record.
 Activities include calls, emails, meetings, notes, and tasks.
-You can create new activities via import, but cannot update existing activities.
+You can create new activities and can update existing calls via import, but you cannot update existing emails, meetings, notes, or tasks.
 Calls and tasks can be imported on their own, but emails, meetings, and notes must be imported and associated with a CRM object.

 Property: a field created to store information about your records and activities.
 In an import, properties will match up with your file’s column headers.Example file